Bundles and Custom Images

 A: Yes.
 For the best experience, we recommend using a headset for audio calls.
 However, you may experience an echo when using the built in microphone and speakers with certain communication applications.

-Q: Does Audio-in work with mobile clients such as Android, iOS, and Chromebooks?
+Q: Does Audio-in work with mobile clients such as Android, iPadOS, and Android-compatible Chrome OS devices?

-A: Audio-in is supported on the Windows, OSX and iOS clients.
+A: Audio-in is supported on the Windows, macOS, Android and iPadOS clients.

 Q: How do I enable Audio-in for my WorkSpaces?